Pinafore/cl1-hw/project/project.md

 Proposal
 ==================

-The project proposal is due 31.
-October.
+The project proposal is due 7.
+November.
 This one page PDF document should describe:

 * Who is on your team